PowerDNS/pdns/pdns/docs/markdown/authoritative/backend-remote.md

 ## Compiling
 To compile this backend, you need to configure `--with-modules="remote"`.

-If you want to use http connector, you need libcurl and use `--enable-remotebackend-http`.
+For versions prior to 3.4.0, if you want to use http connector, you need libcurl and use `--enable-remotebackend-http`.

 If you want to use ZeroMQ connector, you need libzmq-dev or libzmq3-dev and use `--enable-remotebackend-zeromq`.